antiflasher/apcach/README.md

 ### Color manipulations

-Having a color in apcach format, you can adjust its contrast, chroma or hue by using these functions:
+Having a color in apcach format, you can adjust its contrast, chroma, or hue by using these functions:

 **Contrast**